 Sam Treadaway has exhibited and completed residencies and commissions both within the UK and internationally.
 He has devised and led participatory workshops, taught as a visiting lecturer, and given public talks about his work in galleries and other cultural spaces.

 Sam Treadaway grew up in the southwest of England.
-His mother is a retired teacher and gardener, his younger twin brothers are both actors, and his father is an award-winning architect.
+His twin brothers, Luke and Harry, are both professional actors and their father, David, is an award-winning architect.

 Recent exhibitions, publications, and projects include: